Skylake0106/350_GVSU_calander_app/README.md

 ___

 ### Introduction
 > The GVSU CIS College doesn't have a fully efficient method for scheduling classes based on the many constraints present.
 While the primary method is currently around 90% efficient there are still methods available to improve the process and make it more streamlined.

-The main one is to be able to take emails and apply the constraints to a calander in a visual and easy to interpret fashion.
-This would translate to our desktop application having 2 main functions, being able to do basic scheduling on a visual calander based on constraints provided, and being able to find constraints given a set of emails.
+### Abstract
+>  Faculty currently assign depth values to courses they can readily teach, teach, or teach following discussion; assigned values are 3, 2, & 1 respectively.
+Once these are completed, any courses not given a number will be left blank.

+>  When the schedule administrator starts building a semester calendar, they can select a course from the course list which would automatically populate the list of faculty that assigned that course with a level 3 depth, then level 2.
+The calendar is then filled in this manner, until all courses are assigned to professors.

+>  Faculty can submit constraint information to the scheduler administrator.
+These can be medical issues, personal, or administrative responsibilities that may conflict with teaching a course.
+Additional faculty attributes will also help streamline this process.
+>* 'Must Teach' course; an example is that one professor always teaches CIS290, 160-05, etc.
+>* Tenured or affiliate; generate default credit limits for teaching, when a professor reaches that limit, their name can be listed as an option, but grayed- out so administrator knows an adjustment is neede

+> Conflicts in scheduling may include, but are not limited to:
+>* when professor has reached their credit limits of teaching (professor has an attribute of affliate or tenured faculty)
+>* no professor is available for a class
+>* constraint conflicts with course availability

+>> When conflicts arise, administrator can contact faculty for:
+>>* credit hour modifications
+>>* assess availability of professors that listed the course as a level 1

 ## Architectural Design